 - Assistive technology

-After documentation is provided to the Office of Disability Services:
+After proper and current documentation is provided to the Student Access Center:

 - The student meets with the director to discuss accommodations, and together they form a plan for that semester.

-- The office will type a letter to instructors that identifies the student’s registration with our office and classroom accommodations needed.
+- The office will type a letter to instructors that identifies the student’s registration with SAC and classroom accommodations needed.